 Recovery time varies depending on the extent of the surgery performed.

 Dr. Jejurikar will be happy to talk with you personally to address any of your questions or concerns.
-Call (214) 827-2814 to schedule a complimentary, one-on-one consultation with Dr. J. to discuss Mohs Reconstruction at our Dallas or Plano location.
+Call (214) 827-2814 to schedule a one-on-one consultation with Dr. J. to discuss Mohs Reconstruction at our Dallas office.

 Dallas Plastic Surgery Institute